Gunther-Schulz/coding-prompts/AI_CODING_PROCESS.md

 *   **Trigger:** Before concluding interaction for the current task/request cycle.
 *   **Action:** Perform a final **self-assessment** check: Have all mandatory steps (1-4, including required sub-steps like 4.2, 4.4, 4.5), checks, verifications, and reporting requirements outlined in this document (including verification summaries) been completed for this cycle?
 If any were missed, **trigger self-correction (Step 4.4.3)** to address the oversight before finishing. **After confirming completion, MUST state: "**Step 5: Adherence Checkpoint:** Self-assessment complete.
 All mandatory steps confirmed executed for this task cycle."**

+### 6. Summarize Deferred Observations (Optional)

+*   **Trigger:** After successful completion of Step 5 (Adherence Checkpoint) and before concluding the interaction for the current overall task/request cycle.
+*   **Action:**
+    *   The AI **MAY** generate a "Deferred Observations Summary".
+    *   This summary should list noteworthy observations made during the execution of Steps 1-4 that were deemed out of scope for the current task (and not already escalated via a `**BLOCKER:**` or explicitly discussed and deferred with a documented plan during earlier steps) but might warrant future review or action.
+Examples include:
+        *   Potential minor bugs or unhandled edge cases.
+        *   Identified code smells (e.g., overly complex methods, duplicated logic).
+        *   Minor deviations from best practices or project standards.
+        *   Areas noted for potential future refactoring (clarity, performance, maintainability).
+        *   Existing TODOs or FIXMEs encountered in directly relevant code sections.
+    *   The summary should be concise and provide actionable context (e.g., file, function/area, brief description).
+    *   The AI **MUST** explicitly state: "**Step 6: Deferred Observations Summary:** No specific deferred observations were noted for future review during this task cycle." if no such summary is generated or if no items were noted.
+    *   *Example 1 (With Observations): "**Step 6: Deferred Observations Summary:** The following items were noted for potential future review: 1. `src/utils/parser.py` (`parse_data` function): Could be simplified to improve readability.
+2. `src/models/user.py`: Consider adding validation for the `email` field format."*
+    *   *Example 2 (No Observations): "**Step 6: Deferred Observations Summary:** No specific deferred observations were noted for future review during this task cycle."*
+*   **Goal:** To capture potentially valuable insights or identified areas for improvement that were outside the immediate scope of the completed task, facilitating systematic follow-up.
+This step is for items not critical enough to have triggered a `**BLOCKER:**` or formal deferral discussion during the task itself.

 ---